 Adults who have not been immunized or do not have a record of prior immunization should also get the vaccine.
-The vaccine may also be given to people with serious cuts or deep wounds whose last tetanus vaccine was given 5 or more years ago.
+The vaccine may also be given to people with serious cuts or deep wounds if their last tetanus vaccine was given more than 5years ago.

 If you have a serious cut or wound, including punctures, bites, burns or scrapes, it is recommended that you see your health care provider immediately for treatment.
 This is especially important if the wound is dirty.

 It is important to keep a record of all immunizations received.